Valps/gta2-map-compressor/README.md

 # gta2-map-compressor
 It compress an uncompressed GMP map file for PC or PSX version of GTA2.
+Running in CPython (default python interpreter) it will compress the map approximately two times (or more) faster than the official map editor.

 # How to use